Union Township, Madison County, Ohio: Geography

 Most of the city of London, the county seat of Madison County, is located in northern Union Township.

+the Deer Creek flows through the township in its far east.
+Madison Lake State Park, a reservoir formed by the Madison Lake Dam is located in Union Township's portion of the Deer Creek.

+The Oak Run flows within the township after running through the City of London.
+It continues southeast until it flows into Oak Run Township.

+Along the Harmony Township border in the west, the Madison County high point is located within the township, at 1205 feet (367.3 meters).

 Name and history

 It is one of twenty-seven Union Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.